petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 ## Default Site-Scoped REST APIs

-These REST APIs are available for all site-scoped objects.
+Default REST APIs are available for all site-scoped objects.
 For the Java methods, replace `ObjectName` with the name of your object.

 | HTTP Method | HTTP Endpoint                                         | Java Method                                  | Description                                                                                                   |
 |:------------|:------------------------------------------------------|:---------------------------------------------|:--------------------------------------------------------------------------------------------------------------|